-Although management is confident that its fund-raising efforts will be sufficient to fund the Company's operations for the foreseeable future, there remains a risk that it might not.
-In such a case, there would be significant doubt about the Company's ability to continue as a going concern and, as such, there exists a material uncertainty at present.
+Although management is confident that its fund-raising and business efforts will be sufficient to fund the Group's operations for the foreseeable future, there remains a risk that it might not.
+In such a case, there would be significant doubt about the Group's ability to continue as a going concern and, as such, there exists a material uncertainty at present.